 Retail is a highly competitive industry, so it’s crucial for retailers to know everything about their business in order to stand out from the competition.…

-Every company deals with employee turnover, but the retail industry tends to have some of the highest reported rates among all employers.
-The most successful retailer in America, Wal-Mart, even faces a steep employee turnover rate – which, according to Bloomberg, could be as high as 60% annually
+Every company deals with employee turnover, but the retail industry tends to have some of the highest reported retail turnover rates among all employers.
+The most successful retailer in America, Wal-Mart, even faces a steep employee turnover rate – which, according to Bloomberg, could be as high as 60% annually.

 That’s why many retailers have been striving to find ways to reduce turnover by retaining their employees, instead of suffering through a constant churn of workers.
 Here are three ways retailers can reduce turnover by improving employee communication.

 Companies with effective internal communication are 50% more likely to have employee turnover rates below their industry average.
 The best way to improve your internal communication is by introducing your communication philosophy during employee onboarding.